Legislative priorities

 Unfortunately, the new PlanCon program remains unused and unfunded.
 A moratorium that began in 2016 and continues today on accepting school projects for reimbursement has left districts and taxpayers left to carry the full financial burden.

 Many schools across the state are struggling with a variety of facility maintenance, renovation and construction needs.
-However, the lack of state reimbursement for school construction has forced many school districts to postpone needed renovations or to cut educational programs to free up resources to address critical construction or maintenance needs.
+However, the lack of state support for school construction has forced many school districts to postpone needed renovations or to cut educational programs to free up resources to address critical construction or maintenance needs.

 While Pennsylvania’s Right-to-Know Law (RTKL) guarantees citizens with access to the public records of state and local government agencies, including school districts, some important reforms are needed to address unintended consequences of the law that have a negative impact on such agencies and their taxpayers.